mregydev/Vue-Challenge/README.md

 >
 > We always want to focus on solutions that remove any blockage for the main thread and thus reduce page load time.
 >
-> The old implementation's performance was quite good in page loading time, including LCP (less than 2 seconds), but we had a problem with layout shift at 0.7.
-Thus, these are my recommendations:
+> The old implementation's performance was quite good in page loading time, including LCP (less than 2 seconds), but we had a problem with layout shift at 0.

+We found issue in layout shift also , I would recommend the team implement **Aspect Ratio Boxes** and **CSS Containment**.
+By reserving the exact geometric space for images before the data arrives, we decouple the layout from the network speed.

+7. Thus, these are my recommendations:
 >
-> - Always try to reduce the number of API calls—this benefits both the frontend and backend.
+> - For data orchestration always try to reduce the number of API calls—this benefits both the frontend and backend.
 (I can discuss more details during the interview.)
 > - Lazy load images.
 > - Use placeholders and set min-height to reduce layout shift.
+>
-> - For large datasets, use pagination for API retrieval.
+> - For large datasets, use pagination for API retrieval, and  prefer shallowRef  when you don’t need deep reactivity to reduce tracking overhead.
 > - For rendering large lists, use virtualization.
 >
 > I applied the above steps in my solution by having one endpoint for users that returns a list of users with each user's stats, and another endpoint for the gallery.
 I also lazy-loaded images.